NativeScript/docs/content/guide/shared-element-transitions.md

 #### Page B

 Tag a view on the page your are **navigating to** with the same matching `sharedTransitionTag`.
-Once the transition starts, the view will transition from the starting "shape" as styled on **Page A** to the target "shape" as styled on **Page B**.
+Once the transition starts, the view will transition from the starting state as presented on **Page A** to the target state as presented on **Page B**.

 ```xml
 <!-- Page B content -->